GNSS enhancement: Real-time kinematic positioning

 Real-time kinematic positioning (RTK) is another approach for a precise GPS-based positioning system.
-In this approach, determination of range signal can be resolved to a precision of less than 10 centimeters (4 in).
+In this approach, the determination of the range signal can be resolved to a precision of less than 10 centimeters (4 in).
 This is done by resolving the number of cycles in which the signal is transmitted and received by the receiver.
-This can be accomplished by using a combination of differential GPS (DGPS) correction data, transmitting GPS signal phase information and ambiguity resolution techniques via statistical tests, possibly with processing in real-time.
+This can be accomplished by using a combination of differential GPS (DGPS) correction data, transmitting GPS signal phase information, and ambiguity resolution techniques via statistical tests, possibly with processing in real time.

 Carrier-phase tracking (surveying)

-Utilizing the navigation message to measure pseudorange has been discussed.
+Utilizing the navigation message to measure pseudo-range has been discussed.
 Another method that is used in GPS surveying applications is carrier-phase tracking.
 The period of the carrier frequency times the speed of light gives the wavelength, which is about 0.19 meters for the L1 carrier.
-With a 1% of wavelength accuracy in detecting the leading edge, this component of pseudorange error might be as low as 2 millimeters.
+With a 1% of wavelength accuracy in detecting the leading edge, this component of pseudo-range error might be as low as 2 millimeters.
 This compares to 3 meters for the C/A code and 0.3 meters for the P code.

-However, this 2-millimeter accuracy requires measuring the total phase, that is the total number of wavelengths plus the fractional wavelength.
+However, this 2-millimeter accuracy requires measuring the total phase, the total number of wavelengths, plus the fractional wavelength.
 This requires specially equipped receivers.
 This method has many applications in the field of surveying.

 We now describe a method that could potentially be used to estimate the position of receiver 2 given the position of receiver 1 using triple differencing followed by numerical root finding and a mathematical technique called least squares.
 A detailed discussion of the errors is omitted in order to avoid detracting from the description of the methodology.
-In this description differences are taken in the order of differencing between satellites, differencing between receivers, and differencing between epochs.
+In this description, differences are taken in the order of differencing between satellites, differencing between receivers, and differencing between epochs.
 This should not be construed to mean that this is the only order that can be used.
 Indeed, other orders of taking differences are equally valid.

-The satellite carrier total phase can be measured with ambiguity as to the number of cycles.
+The satellite carrier's total phase can be measured with ambiguity regarding the number of cycles.
 Let $\phi_{i,j,k}$ denote the phase of the carrier of satellite $j$ measured by receiver $i$ at time $t_k$.
-Also we define three functions: $\Delta^r, \Delta^s, \Delta^t$, which perform differences between receivers, satellites, and time points respectively.
-Each of these functions has a linear combination of variables with three subscripts as its argument.
+Also, we define three functions: $\Delta^r, \Delta^s, \Delta^t$, which perform differences between receivers, satellites, and time points, respectively.
+Each function has a linear combination of variables with three subscripts as its argument.
 These three functions are defined below: